 Suedzucker sees higher profits in new year, expects to pass on costs

-HAMBURG, July 13 (Reuters) - The CEO of Suedzucker SZUG.DE, Europe's largest sugar refiner, on Wednesday reaffirmed expectations of higher full year profits despite the impact of the war in Ukraine with expectations higher energy and raw materials costs will be passed on through higher prices.
+HAMBURG, July 13 (Reuters) - Suedzucker SZUG.DE stood by expectations for higher full year profits despite the impact of the war in Ukraine, as higher energy and raw materials costs are expected to be passed on through higher prices, the chief executive of Europe's largest sugar refiner said on Wednesday.

-The company’s core sugar sector is expected to achieve a further improvement in results in the new 2022/23 fiscal year, CEO Niels Poerksen said in the text of a speech to be made at the company’s online meeting of shareholders on Thursday.
+Results for the company’s core sugar sector are expected to improvement further during the financial year that began on March 1, CEO Niels Poerksen said in the text of a speech to be made at the company’s online meeting of shareholders on Thursday.

 ($1 = 0.9976 euros)